keyboardr/MapSL/docs/getting-started.md

 ```

 This pattern makes your service declarations self-contained and promotes lazy initialization by
 default.
-The `ProcessServiceLocator.register` block becomes simpler, primarily handling the
+The `MainServiceLocator.register` block becomes simpler, primarily handling the
 initialization of the locator itself and registration of any fundamental, eagerly needed, or
 context-dependent services.